-Christopher Hale (@chrisjollyhale) is a co-founder of Millennial.
+Christopher Hale (@chrisjollyhale) is a co-founder of Millennial and a contributing editor.
 He did national Catholic outreach for the president’s re-election campaign.
 Educated by Jesuits, he graduated from Xavier University in 2011.

 Brian Keaney likes to think big thoughts and occasionally succeeds.
 As he fancies himself a writer, he blogs here at Millennial and elsewhere when one of those ideas is worth sharing.
 He has a degree in politics from The Catholic University of America and one in government from Harvard University, and has worked for elected officials in Boston, Honolulu, and Washington, D.C..
 He is a former district deputy and state youth director for the Knights of Columbus, and finds endless enjoyment in reading, being social, and volunteering with children.

 Genevieve Jordan Laskey volunteered overseas with Mother Teresa’s Missionaries of Charity, then completed her MA in Theology through Notre Dame’s Echo: Faith Formation Leadership Program.
 Genevieve also served as Romero Center Ministries’ first Executive Director after helping to expand the Center’s programming.
 A San Diego native, she now lives in New Jersey with her husband, Mike.